-I’ve written on and off about the reasons that I carry the girls.
-I was always clear in my head I wanted to carry and started off with a Close stretchy that was soon followed by various SSCs until we settled on a Madame Googoo.
 I started wrapping when our second child was about 4/5 months old.
-For me carrying is a practical answer to these hills we reside amongst where pushchairs are a hindrance.
+For me, carrying is a practical answer to these hills we reside amongst where pushchairs are a hindrance.
 Carrying also keeps the girls close, helps develop their communication, is a huge comfort (for both of us), is fun, feeds my passion for fabric and has brought on my slipknot skills no end.

 The stockmarket for cloth

 At no point in this journey did I ever think “hey I really think I might make a bit of money off this gig” or “damn I shouldn’t have bought that wrap, I might hike up it’s value and sell it on”.
 Never have I looked at the latest releases, or wanted in so badly on a brand that I’d buy ANY release to trade on for whatever the DISO (desperately in search of) is this week.
 But this happens; the high-end babywearing world is like a stockmarket for dreamy cloth.
-Some wraps that were released for, say, £350 (not a small amount in itself) reach a sort of unicorn status and the market values them at double this cost.
-Imagine this valuing process as me licking my finger and sticking it up into the air to gauge wind direction for that’s all a market amounts to really.
-Yes I know, supply, demand, trends etc are at play.

-Many would shrug and say well if there are just 12 wraps released and hundreds of babywearers chasing them then the seller can demand whatever the market (buyers) will sustain (cough up).
-Buyers do indeed cough up thinking they can sell it on for a similar price.
+Many would shrug and say, well if there are just 12 wraps released and hundreds of babywearers chasing them then the seller can demand whatever the market (buyers) will sustain (cough up).
+Buyers do indeed cough up, thinking they can sell it on for a similar price.
 This isn’t helped with people still talking up wraps as a good investment.

 The brand arc